HIGH SCHOOL COMBINE CLINIC

 Produced by Mark Simoneau, a former Kansas Shrine Bowl player, College Football Hall of Fame Inductee (Kansas State University) and ten year NFL veteran and his staff from Simoneau Sports Performance.

-Kansas Shrine Bowl High School Combine & Clinic is open to current freshmen, sophomores, juniors, seniors.
+Kansas Shrine Bowl High School Combine & Clinic is open to current freshmen, sophomores, juniors and seniors.

-The Combine/Clinic is held annually at the site, and on the same date [last Saturday in July], as the Kansas Shrine Bowl All-Star Football Game.
+The Combine/Clinic is held annually at the site, and on the same date (July 29th), as the Kansas Shrine Bowl All-Star Football Game.
 Check-in is 8 a.m. with the testing starting at 9 a.m. and the clinic running to 1 p.m.
 The minimal fee is used to off-set expenses with proceeds benefiting Shriners Hospitals for Children.

 40 Yd Dash